Mini (no yeast) Cinnamon Buns.

 Mini Cinnamon Buns

-20 minutes, no yeast, and adorable mini cinnamon buns.
+20 minutes, no yeast required, adorable and delicious mini cinnamon buns.
 You can't stop at one (or 4!).

 - 1-8oz tube crescent roll dough